PomonaCS/Readmes/6) Autocomplete/README.md

 ## Getting started

+1. Follow the steps from previous assignments to copy the Github repository and start your project.

+2. Start working on this assignment in the order illustrated by the classes section.
+This project has many working pieces, and it is key to complete individual sections before linking them together.

+3. Begin with the `Term` class and move on when you have convinced yourself it is complete.
+If you encounter issues at any point, try to identify which class they are coming from.

 ## Helpful Considerations

-Answer the following thought questions in the comments at the top of class `AutocompleteMain`.
-While the answers won’t affect your grade on this project, you will find it useful to contemplate them.
-Please post your answers to the second part of the last question in Piazza so that everyone can enjoy them.
-But don’t reveal the name of the film!
+* Individual testing - In a project with so many different pieces fitting together, it is important that each works individually before they work together.
+How can you identify which piece is broken?
+How does each piece in this project fit with the other?

-    a.
-We had you use an `ArrayList` to hold the data in this program.
+* Which data structure to use? - We had you use an `ArrayList` to hold the data in this program.
 Are there any reasons that it might be better or worse to use an array rather than `ArrayList`?

-    B. Rather than defining the (rather odd) new class `BinarySearchForAll` that consisted only of static methods, why didn’t we just subclass `ArrayList` and add the new methods to the subclass (leaving off the `ArrayList` parameters, of course)?
-    Hint: What parts of your program would have broken?
+* Program structure - Rather than defining the (rather odd) new class `BinarySearchForAll` that consisted only of static methods, why didn’t we just subclass `ArrayList` and add the new methods to the subclass (leaving off the `ArrayList` parameters, of course)?
+What parts of your program would have broken?
-    c.
-What movie does the name of this lab riff off of?
-(Hint: It was named the tenth best film in the sports genre by the American Film Institute.)
-Post another well known (preferably corny) line from this movie on Piazza for our entertainment.
-If all the good quotes are gone by the time you post, you may supply a corny quote from some other movie that the stars were in (together or apart).

 ## Grading